Zaimea/groups-docs/reports.md

 Regular Members can create and view reports for themselves.<br>
 Supervisors can additionally do reporting for lower rank roles.<br>
 Clients can do reporting for a single client.<br>
-Top manager, Managers and Co-managers can do reporting for the entire team.<br>
+Top manager, Managers and Co-managers can do reporting for the entire group.<br>
 The above applies to unmodified member roles.
-For customized roles the ability to do reporting depends on having team:report:view_own, team:report:create, or team_client:view_own in member role.<br>
+For customized roles the ability to do reporting depends on having group:report:view_own, group:report:create, or group_client:view_own in member role.<br>

 Fields and options available in reports depend on which features are enabled for your group.
 For example, when Clients plugin is enabled, you can filter or group reports by client.
 To configure and to turn on extra features use the Plugins tab.